rach7777/monax-may/_includes/home-content/home-block4-components-a.md

 #### The Makers' Blockchain Design

-Thelonious is Eris Industries' customizable, smart-contract enabled, smart-contract controlled blockchain design and one component of our Distributed Application Software Stack.
-Derived from the [Ethereum](https://ethereum.org) protocol, but built to meet differing design goals, Thelonious gives developers the ultimate flexibility to define their own state-of-the-art blockchain.
-Thelonious is not meant to be one blockchain, but millions of them, each tailor-made for specific organizations or applications.
+Thelonious is Eris Industries' customizable, smart-contract enabled, smart-contract controlled blockchain design and one component of our **Distributed Application Software Stack**.
+Derived from the [Ethereum](https://ethereum.org) protocol, but built to meet differing design goals, Thelonious gives developers the control to define their own state-of-the-art blockchain.
+Thelonious is not meant to be one blockchain, but millions of them, each made for specific applications.

 <a type="button" class="btn btn-eris btn-default btn-lg btn-block" href="https://thelonius.io">Learn More About Thelonious</a>